 Statement of Goals: In two to three pages, indicate your goals and objectives in obtaining a specialist degree and certification as a school psychologist, as well as your reason for seeking certification with a specific focus on the career to which you aspire, your research and practice interests, and your academic and job-related experiences that are relevant to the program.

 Standardized Test Scores:

-GRE: Waived for Fall 2022 admission, but scores from the general test taken no more than 5 years prior to application may be submitted.
+GRE: Not required, but scores from the general test taken no more than 5 years prior to application may be submitted.
 Scores from the GRE Subject Exam in Psychology may also be provided.

 Applicants who earned their baccalaureate degree from an institution where the language of instruction was other than English, with the exception of those who subsequently earned a master’s degree at a U.S. institution, must report scores for a standardized test of English that meet these minimums:

 Interview: An interview with the faculty admissions committee may be required after a complete application is received.